flow-lab/flow-pubsub/README.md

 # Flow PubSub Emulator ![Build and Publish](https://github.com/flow-lab/flow-pubsub/workflows/Build%20and%20Publish/badge.svg?branch=master)

-PubSub emulator to use with _Kubernetes_ for local development.
+PubSub emulator to use with _Kubernetes_ or _Docker Compose_ for local development.

 Check [minikube.yml](./minikube.yml) for example configuration and [Makefile](./Makefile) for all important stuff.